SophiaOquias/Expense-Tracker/README.md

 ```
 6. Open [http://localhost:3000](http://localhost:3000) on your browser to open the app

+**Note:** .env file was included in repository to aid local setup of app using node

 ## Access Sample Data
 Sample data for the app can be accessed through these account credentials
 - username: `mrkrabs`